duckietown/docs-brown/book/doc-sky/60-ukf-project/10-background.md

 However, there are a **few problems** with this:

-- In the real world, actual sensor hardware is not perfect – there’s noise in sensor readings.
-For example, a &#36;10 IR sensor might report a range of 0.3m in altitude, when in reality the drone is at 0.25m.
+- In the real world, actual sensor hardware is not perfect – there's noise in sensor readings.
+For example, a &#36;10 TOF sensor might report a range of 0.3m in altitude, when in reality the drone is at 0.25m.
 While a more expensive sensor would be less susceptible to noise, it would still not be perfect.

 - The sensor readings may not really represent the behavior we wish to control.
-For example, it might seem like a downward facing IR would be a good representation of a drone’s altitude, but suppose the drone rolls a non-trivial amount $\theta$ (See [](#ir_reading_example)).
+For example, it might seem like a downward facing TOF would be a good representation of a drone's altitude, but suppose the drone rolls a non-trivial amount $\theta or flies over a reflective surface$ (See [](#ir_reading_example)).

 - No one sensor may be enough to measure the $y(t)$ we really care about.
 For example, two 2D cameras would be needed to measure depth for a depth controller.